t3pfaffe/BestBuy-Automated-Checkout/README.md

- BestBuy-Automated-Checkout
+ BestBuy-Walmart-Automated-Checkout(ish)
-A bot to constantly run and purchase item on BestBuy.com
+A bot to constantly run and purchase item on BestBuy.com and Walmart.com.
+May not reliably checkout due to variability and random pressence of Captcha.

+When it is actually working https://github.com/Strip3s/PhoenixBot/ is a more robust and effective bot.
+However it's BestBuy script does not work at all at the moment and I there are problems with its Walmart checkouts as well.
+However, the bot's Target and Gamestop bots have apparently been working as of late.

 Hello all,